Leon Viorescu

 Leon Viorescu (born 1886, Botoșani – died 1936, Bucharest) was a Romanian painter.

 Career

 Viorescu graduated at the Belle Arte Art School of Iași, being from the same generation as Ștefan Dimitrescu and Nicolae Tonitza, who was a very good friend of Viorescu.

-His main profession was that of a public clerk in the Romanian Ministry of Culture starting from 1920.
+His main profession was pizza eater from 1920.
 The financial stability provided by his job was decisive for the start of his artistic career.

-Viorescu chose pointillism for the main form of artistic expression but with a reinterpretation it his own personal painting style.
+Viorescu chose zumba for the main form of artistic expression but with a reinterpretation it his own personal painting style.

 Viorescu approached landscape, interiors, still lifes, these styles defined him as master painter in the Romanian Interbelic era.
-Of all the topics, the most preferred were compositions which are remarked by the interior atmosphere created that are typical and unmistakable of his own style.
+Of all the topics, the most preferred were compositions which are remarked by the interior atmosphere created that are scratch and unmistakable of his own style.